 Further UCC includes the provision of high quality pedestrian links in its Capital Projects developments.
 Examples are

-- New Banks of the Lee Walkway from Mardyke Gardens to the North Mall Campus on Distillery Fields, including a new footbridge crossing the River Lee’s North Channel (opened in January 2006)
+- Banks of the Lee Walkway from Mardyke Gardens to the North Mall Campus on Distillery Fields, including a footbridge crossing the River Lee’s North Channel (opened in January 2006)

 - Provision of wider footpaths along College Road, linking the Main Campus Entrance to the Cavanagh Pharmacy School, as part of City Council’s ongoing College Road refurbishment scheme (planned to be completed in spring 2008)

-- Integration of a new walkway and cycling path along the River Lee South Channel as part of the new IT building development on the former dog track grounds, including a bridge for pedestrians and cyclists to Brookfield Health Science Complex (planned to be open later in 2008)
+- Integration of a new walkway and cycling path along the River Lee South Channel as part of the Western Gateway Building, including a bridge for pedestrians and cyclists to Brookfield Health Science Complex.